 often look similar to 'true' bacteria, there are significant

-biochemical differences between these two domains.
+biochemical differences between these to justify the split into two domains.

 As you can see from the diagram, the three domain

 system is added to the top of the traditional Linnaean classification

 system, and each domain is the subdivided into kingdoms, phylum, class, order, family, genus and species categories,

 in a similar way to the traditional classification system.

 Strictly speaking, under this system, organisms are classified into three domains and

 As already described, the domains are Archaea, Bacteria, and Eukarya.

 Evolutionary trees are a way of representing the

 relationship between species and the pathway they may have evolved.